A powerful voice on behalf of the macular disease community

 National Helpline1800 111 709

-Proposed Medicare Benefit Schedule rebate cut for eye injections.
+Medicare Benefit Schedule rebate cut for eye injections now rejected

-In 2020, the Medicare Benefits Schedule (MBS) Review Taskforce published its ophthalmology report recommending changes to Medicare rebates for intravitreal injections (eye injections).
+In 2019, the Medicare Benefits Schedule (MBS) Review Taskforce published its ophthalmology report recommending changes to Medicare rebates for intravitreal injections (eye injections).
 These injections are used to deliver sight-saving treatment for people with a range of macular conditions, such as wet (neovascular) age-related macular degeneration (wet AMD) and diabetic macular oedema (DMO).
-This is an active campaign.

 Aged care and low vision aids